Apparel, Housing, and Resource Management Careers

 You will intern with professionals in the housing and design industry.
 If you are interested in graduating with the National Kitchen and Bath accreditation you will complete a field study with a kitchen or bath emphasis.
 For more information on how to pursue a field study, see the overview.

-The Department of Apparel, Housing, and Resource Management focuses on undergraduate education that prepares students for professional practice in a range of consumer businesses and industries.
+The Department of Apparel, Housing, and Resource Management focus on undergraduate education prepares students for professional practice in a range of consumer businesses and industries.
 Graduates of our programs are employed in design, fashion, management, consulting, and education.

 Other career-related resources include:

 The annual Property Management Career Fair introduces you to industry professionals who are interested in hiring you for paid internships and full-time employment.
-This year's Property Management career fair will be held on Thursday, March 26th from 9-11 at The German Club Manor.
+This year's Property Management career fair will be held in the spring semester.